 Bugis Junction and Arab Street

 Another place to get cheap computers, electronics and audio-visual equipment is Sim Lim Square (1 Rochor Canal Road, tel: 6338-3859, www.simlimsquare.com.sg), a more crowded, less organised version of Funan, but with more room for deals and price negotiations.
+Do take note that bargains are only found after some expert haggling to bring down inflated prices.
+To avoid being scammed, watch out for the flyers that are put up quarterly at the lift lobbies by Singapore’s consumer watchdog CASE that name and shame errant peddlers within the mall.
 Sim Lim Square is near the Bugis MRT station, which is also where you can alight to visit Parco Bugis Junction (Bugis Junction, 200 Victoria Street, tel: 6557-6557, www.bugisjunction-mall.com.sg), where you’ll find department store BHG (02-00, tel: 6223-2222, www.bhgsingapore.com.sg), incorporating the popular Muji store, famous for its minimalist no-brand fashion, stationery and household items.

 Beside Bugis+, you’ll find Bugis Street, with its sheltered walkways and shopping zones housing over 600 stalls of trendy streetwear and eclectic knickknacks.
 Any breezy, fun Singapore shopping expedition should mark Bugis Street as a must-do.